UAE4 Series: Rookie

-Formula Trophy UAE
+Formula Trophy

-The Formula Trophy UAE is a racing series made up of an extended version of the F4 UAE's trophy round.
+The Formula Trophy (formerly Formula Trophy UAE) is a racing series made up of an extended version of the F4 UAE's trophy round.
 Instead of a single round, the series is composed of two rounds at the Yas Marina Circuit and one round at the Dubai Autodrome.

 The inaugural season was held in 2024.
 It was won by Kai Daryanani, who drove for Evans GP.
+Mumbai Falcons' Alp Aksoy succeeded him in 2025.